digital marketing guide

 - Include links in your post.
 There are two types of links you must include in your blog post.
 The first is the outbound link, which cites references within your article.
-For the purpose of SEO, these links should generally direct to .gov and .edu sites.
-However, there are many other “high-authority” sites that will do just fine.
+For the purpose of SEO, these links should be “high-authority”, reputable sites.
 The second type of link is the internal link.
 Internal links direct to other pages within your own website.
 Once you begin your cluster topics, this will be a breeze.

-- Include a call-to-action, which is a piece of content that directs the user to perform a specific task (such as “Buy Now” or “Click Here”).
-A call-to-action should be included on each and every blog post you write.
+- Include a call to action.
+A call to action should be included on each and every blog post you write.
 The trick, however, is not to sound “salesy.”
-Usually, if your article has presented the solution to a consumer’s problem, the call-to-action is fairly self-evident.
+Usually, if your article has presented the solution to a consumer’s problem, the call to action is fairly self-evident.

-- Make it easy to digest and shareable via social media.
+- Make it easy to digest and shareable.
 Break your post down in small chunks of easily digested information.
 Use headers (usually H2) to do this.
 Where possible, include social media sharing links at the top of each post.

 New studies are conducted each year, and the statistics are constantly changing.
-However, as of 2017 there were 2.46 billion social media users globally.
-(Source) Those two and a half billion social media users cover a vast range of demographics, from teens with cell phones to C level executives in multi-national corporations.
+However, as of 2020 there were 3.8 billion social media users globally.
+That’s billion with a b.

 The numbers are in.
 And social media is huge.
-Twitter, Facebook, LinkedIn and the other platforms are all (usually) free to use, so why are so many business owners still hesitant to take advantage?
+Twitter, Facebook, LinkedIn, Instagram and the other platforms are all (usually) free to use, so why are so many business owners still hesitant to take advantage?